 The magnet is built with all-superconducting materials, and leverages two different types of superconductors to achieve its whopping field: a commercial low-temperature component from Oxford Instruments and two high-temperature coils that look like pancakes.
 At the center of those pancake coils are miles of flat wire YBCO (yttrium, barium, copper and oxygen) created by SuperPower Inc. in partnership with MagLab researchers.
 Scientists and engineers worked for years to develop the tricky material, which is electrically and mechanically completely different than its low-temperature counterparts.
 New techniques had to be developed for insulating, reinforcing and de-energizing the system.

-Ultimately, the 32 T system provides researchers with a very stable, homogenous field suitable for sensitive experiments in nuclear magnetic resonance, electron magnetic resonance, molecular solids, quantum oscillation studies of complex metals, fractional quantum Hall effect and other areas.
+Now, the 32 T system is providing researchers with a very stable, homogenous field suitable for sensitive experiments in nuclear magnetic resonance, electron magnetic resonance, molecular solids, quantum oscillation studies of complex metals, fractional quantum Hall effect and other areas.

 YBCO (2 coils), Niobium-Tin (3 coils), and Niobium-Titanium (2 coils)

 |Miles of Superconductor||6 miles formed into 112 disc-shaped “pancakes”|